BJerdon/university-web-application/README.md

 With the VPC, AZs, subnets, and NAT Gateway, and route table configured, I can move forward in provisioning the necissary hardware needed to host the univserity web application.

 ## Phase 3 Configuring and Deploying EC2 Instances
+Before we can move forward with creating the rest of the necessary cloud infrastructure, I first need to ensure that the web application actually works.
+To do this, an EC2 instance will be created in one of the public subnets.
+This EC2 instance will be a temporary host for our web application and will also act as the template for future EC2 instances that will be generated using an EC2 Auto Scaling Group.

 ## Phase 4 Utilizing an Application Load Balancer